-SAME AS LAST YEAR SAME AS LAST YEAR Not applicable - work experience is not considered part of the credential assessment process. j) If your organization conducts competency assessment: i.
+Not applicable - work experience is not considered part of the credential assessment process.

+- j) If your organization conducts competency assessment: - i.
 Describe the methodology used to evaluate competency.

-SAME AS LAST YEAR SAME AS LAST YEAR Not applicable - there is no competency assessment process available. ii.
+Not applicable - there is no competency assessment process available.

+ii.
 Explain how the methodology used to evaluate competency is validated, and how often it is validated.

-SAME AS LAST YEAR SAME AS LAST YEAR Not applicable - there is no competency assessment process available. iii.
+Not applicable - there is no competency assessment process available.

+iii.
 Explain how work experience is used in the assessment of competency.

-SAME AS LAST YEAR SAME AS LAST YEAR Not applicable - there is no competency assessment process available. k) If your organization conducts prior learning assessment: i.
+Not applicable - there is no competency assessment process available.

+- k) If your organization conducts prior learning assessment: - i.
 Describe the methodology used to evaluate prior learning.

-SAME AS LAST YEAR SAME AS LAST YEAR Not applicable - there is no PLA process available.
+Not applicable - there is no PLA process available.

-iii.
-Explain how work experience is taken into account.

 ii.
 Explain how the methodology used to evaluate prior learning is validated, and how often it is validated.

-SAME AS LAST YEAR SAME AS LAST YEAR Not applicable - there is no PLA process available. iii.
+Not applicable - there is no PLA process available.

+iii.
 Explain how work experience is used in the assessment of prior learning.

-SAME AS LAST YEAR SAME AS LAST YEAR Not applicable - there is no PLA process available.
-I) If your organization administers examinations: i.
+Not applicable - there is no PLA process available.

+- I) If your organization administers examinations: - i.
 Describe the exam format, scoring method and number of rewrites permitted.

-SAME AS LAST YEAR SAME AS LAST YEAR Not applicable - a third-party, the Canadian Association of Occupational Therapists (CAOT) sets and administers the exam.
-Please see section 9. ii.
+Not applicable - a third-party, the Canadian Association of Occupational Therapists (CAOT) sets and administers the exam.
+Please see section 9.

+ii.
 Describe how the exam is tested for validity and reliability.
 If results are below desired levels, describe how you correct the deficiencies.
-SAME AS LAST YEAR SAME AS LAST YEAR Not applicable - the CAOT sets and administers the exam.
-Please see section 9. iii.
-State how often exam questions are updated and the process for doing so.
-SAME AS LAST YEAR SAME AS LAST YEAR